John Butching (????-1560) and Amy Clement (????-1560).

 John Butching’s birth date is a mystery, principally because the requirement to register baptisms, marriages and burials had not been introduced at the time.
 It was only in 1538 that Henry VIII and his trusted adviser Thomas Cromwell made it law.

-Similarly, I’ve no record of his marriage and the identity of his wife is unknown.
-But John died in 1560 and is likely the man buried at St Peter & St Paul’s Church in Nutfield, Surrey, on the 25 September that year.
-Other Butchins died around the same time: Amy Butchin was buried in Nutfield on 17 September 1560 and Elizabeth Butchin on 20 October.
-I can only speculate on their relationship to John.
-This was a time when the flu was raging through Europe and the period 1557-1561 was notorious for being one of sickness and depression.
+John Butching Snr died in 1560 and is likely the man buried at St Peter & St Paul’s Church in Nutfield, Surrey, on the 25 September that year.
+An Amy Butchin was buried in Nutfield on 17 September 1560 and this could well have been John’s wife.
+An Elizabeth Butchin was buried the same month – on 20 October – but I have no clue as to her relationship to the family.
+This was a time when the flu was raging through Europe and the period 1557-1561 was notorious for being one of sickness and depression, so it’s possible they were among the victims.

 So who were John’s ancestors?